abetterinternet/zk-cred-longfellow/test-vectors/README.md

 The test vector format is a JSON document describing the test vector.
 Alongside it are files
 containing:

-- the zstd compressed serialization of the circuit.
+- `<test-vector>.circuit`: the zstd compressed serialization of the circuit.
 Circuits are compressed using `zstd(1)` with default options:

 ```sh
 > zstd --version